HOLISMOKES -- II. Identifying galaxy-scale strong gravitational lenses in Pan-STARRS using convolutional neural networks

 Generating realistic mocks that account for the complexity of PS1 stack images is a critical ingredient to reach optimal classification performances \citep[e.g.,][]{lanusse18}.
-We construct our mocks by {\it painting} lensed arcs on PS1 $gri$ images of LRGs with known redshift and velocity dispersion from SDSS spectroscopy.
-This approach captures the 3$\pi$ survey properties, such as background artifacts, the presence of line-of-sight neighbouring galaxies, and local variations of seeing FWHM, exposure time and noise levels, while also accounting for variations in individual bands.
+We constructed our mocks by painting lensed arcs on PS1 $gri$ images of LRGs with known redshift and velocity dispersion from SDSS spectroscopy.
+This approach captures the 3$\pi$ survey properties, such as background artifacts, the presence of line-of-sight neighboring galaxies, and local variations of seeing FWHM, exposure time and noise levels, while also accounting for variations in individual bands.
 In contrast to fully-simulated images, using real cutouts also guarantees positive examples that best mimic the small scale background properties inherited from the complex masking and stacking of individual PS1 exposures.
-As background sources, we use representative high-redshift galaxies from the COSMOS field.
-High S/N image cutouts are taken from HSC-SSP and Hubble Space Telescope (HST) to simulate lens distortions and magnifications, and we use $gri$ bands (similar filter set as PS1) to provide color information.
+As background sources, we used representative high-redshift galaxies from the COSMOS field.
+High S/N image cutouts were taken from HSC-SSP and Hubble Space Telescope (HST) to simulate lens distortions and magnifications, and we used $gri$ bands (similar filter set as PS1) to provide color information.

 In Sect.~\ref{sec:simu}, we present the selection of lens and source galaxies and the pipeline to produce a set of mocks.
-Our first catalog-level network, described in Sect.~\ref{ssec:catsearch}, is trained on the multiband photometry of mocks and non-lens systems from the PS1 catalog, and assigns an output score, $p_{\rm cat}$, ranging between 0 and 1.
-A much lower fraction of sources with $p_{\rm cat}>0.5$ are then classified with the CNN presented in Sect.~\ref{ssec:training}, resulting in the final score, $p_{\rm CNN}$.
-We eventually examine visually all sources with highest scores to assign grades and collect a list of high-confidence candidates for future validation.
+Our first catalog-level network, described in Sect.~\ref{ssec:catsearch}, was trained on the multiband photometry of mocks and nonlens systems from the PS1 catalog, and assigned an output score, $p_{\rm cat}$, ranging between 0 and 1.
+A much lower fraction of sources with $p_{\rm cat}>0.5$ were then classified with the CNN presented in Sect.~\ref{ssec:training}, resulting in the final score, $p_{\rm CNN}$.
+We eventually examined visually all sources with highest scores to assign grades and collected a list of high-confidence candidates for future validation.